phf/dupes/README.md

-- I have to unlearn "sequential performance instincts" like "allocate once globally" because they don't apply if the things you're allocating now get written to from multiple goroutines; see `hasher` in `checksum` and the two buffers in `identical` for instance.
+- I have to unlearn "sequential performance instincts" like "allocate once globally" because they don't apply if the things you're allocating now get written to from multiple goroutines; see `hasher` in `checksum` and the two buffers in `fileContentsHelper` for instance.
 - There are many ways to make `dupes` more concurrent.
 The obvious one is to start a goroutine for each root directory.
 Curiously there's not much of a speedup if we only pass two or three roots; once we pass twenty or so,